-Christians usually agree that a successful Christian life needs to be based on something.
-That something is a group of beliefs and truth about who we are, who God is, and how to relate to Him.
+Jesus used a parable of building a house in His teaching.
+His point was to highlight the need for good foundations under a house in order to withstand the storms.
+Similarly a good foundation under our lives.
+An effective Christian life is always based on something.
+That something is a group of beliefs and truth about who God is, who we are, and how to relate to Him.
 I call that group of beliefs the foundations of Christian life and so do many others.
-The main thing to consider here, is that Jesus Christ stated that we need good foundations which are strong enough to withstand any storm.
+Jesus Christ stated that we need good foundations which are strong enough to withstand any storm.
 The building that is being built on them is you, your life and the way you live and exist in the spiritual, which then impacts on the physical all around you, determining how you live in the physical world.

 This building is made up of truth that is Spirit and Life.
-The source of it is always our Father and it only truly builds into us by revelation, quickenings and inspiration.
+The source of it is always our Father and it only truly builds into us by revelation, quickening and inspiration.
 Just as a master builder is careful about the foundations of a building, we need to be careful about what our foundations are.
 A master builder knows that if the foundation is not strong, true, level and plumb, the building that sits on it will not be either, so some of the greatest care in building any structure goes into the foundations.
-Bad foundations mean an unsound building.
-The walls floors and ceilings will start out TRUE, but will be warped by the faults in the foundation.
+Foundations placed incorrectly mean an unsound building.
+The walls floors and ceilings will start out TRUE, but will be warped by the faults in the foundation and where it is placed.

 I have seen the difference it makes when some Christians who were struggling in their Kingdom walk sort the holes in their foundational beliefs out.
 It really helps.